-- 7.7 The main characteristics which should determine an investment strategy are: - the credit risk of the counterparties invested with; - the length of the investment; and - the type of financial instrument that is used. - 7.8 The Commissioner has taken a low-risk approach to investment and the AIS for 2022/23 will continue to do so.
-Short term unsecured bank investments have generally provided very low returns with the increasing risk from bail-in regulations.
-The Commissioner will continue to concentrate its short-term investments in more secure MMFs and government investments together with a low-risk pooled fund.

-7.9 MHCLG Guidance on Local Government Investments specifies the types of financial instruments that local authorities can invest in and the Commissioner has divided its approved treasury investments into Standard Investments and Non-standard Investments.
+- 7.7 The main characteristics which should determine an investment strategy are: - the credit risk of the counterparties invested with; - the length of the investment; and - the type of financial instrument that is used. - 7.8 The Commissioner has taken a low-risk approach to investment and the AIS for 2023/24 will continue to do so.
+The Commissioner will continue to concentrate its short-term investments in secure money market funds and government investments, together with a low-risk pooled fund in 2023/24. - 7.9 DLUHC Guidance on Local Government Investments specifies the types of financial instruments that local authorities can invest in, and the Commissioner has divided its approved treasury investments into Standard Investments and Non-standard Investments.

-Standard investments
+Standard Investments

-- 7.10 The Commissioner considers Standard Investments to be those made with approved counterparties that do not require further approval from the Director of Finance at the Commissioner.
+- 7.10 The Commissioner considers Standard Investments to be those made with approved counterparties that do not require further approval from the Director of Finance for the Commissioner.
 These investments tend to be for a period of less than a year and are those most frequently used by the Commissioner.
-Standard Investments can be invested with: - UK Government central government or local authority, parish council or community council - short term MMFs - bank and building society investments i) Government
+Standard Investments can be invested with: - UK Government central government or local authority, parish council or community council. - short term money market funds (MMFs); and - bank and building society investments.